 How often should a Canadian SMB run a network vulnerability assessment?

-The defensible cadence is monthly automated scans plus a full-methodology assessment quarterly, with extra cycles after any major change (new firewall, new site, new application, post-incident).
-This aligns with CIS Controls v8.1 and what Canadian cyber insurance underwriters now expect at renewal.
+The defensible cadence is monthly automated scans plus a full-methodology assessment quarterly, with extra cycles after any major change such as a new firewall, a new site, a new application, or an incident.
+This aligns with CIS Controls v8.1 and what Canadian cyber insurance underwriters expect at renewal.

 What is the difference between a vulnerability assessment and a penetration test?

 A vulnerability assessment finds, validates, and ranks weaknesses across a broad asset base.
 A penetration test deeply exploits a smaller scope to prove real-world impact.
 NIST SP 800-115 frames assessments as foundational and pen tests as higher-assurance follow-on work.
-Most Canadian SMBs need a strong assessment program before commissioning a pen test.
+Most Canadian SMBs need 1 strong assessment programme before commissioning a pen test.

 Which scanner is best for a Canadian SMB?

-For first-time programs, Tenable Nessus has the broadest plugin coverage and the lowest learning curve.
+For first-time programmes, Tenable Nessus has the broadest plugin coverage and the lowest learning curve.
 Microsoft Defender Vulnerability Management is the right pick if the firm already runs Defender for Endpoint on every Windows host.
-Qualys and Rapid7 InsightVM fit organizations standardizing on those vendor stacks.
-Methodology matters more than the tool choice.
+Qualys and Rapid7 InsightVM fit organisations standardizing on those stacks.
+Methodology matters more than the tool.

 Do internal scans need to be authenticated?

 Yes.
-Unauthenticated internal scans miss most missing-patch findings and produce noisy false positives.
+Unauthenticated internal scans miss most of the missing-patch findings and produce 2 kinds of noise, false positives and phantom hosts.
 Use a service account with read-only or local admin rights, scoped to the scanner appliance, with credentials rotated each cycle.
-Authenticated scanning is what generates the patch-level CVE detail that drives remediation tickets.
+Authenticated scanning generates the patch-level CVE detail that drives remediation tickets.

 How should we handle findings on a system we cannot patch?

-Document accepted risk in writing with a named approver, a compensating control (segmentation, WAF, host firewall, monitoring), and a scheduled review date.
-Auditors and underwriters accept residual risk on legacy systems if the decision is documented.
-They do not accept silent omission.
+Document accepted risk in writing with a named approver, a compensating control such as segmentation or host firewalling, and a scheduled review date within 12 months.
+Auditors and underwriters accept residual risk on legacy systems when the decision is documented.
+Silent omission is what they reject.

 Does PIPEDA require vulnerability assessments?

-PIPEDA does not name a specific control, but its safeguarding principle requires security appropriate to the sensitivity of the data.
-The Office of the Privacy Commissioner has consistently treated failure to identify and remediate known vulnerabilities as a safeguarding failure when a breach follows.
-Quarterly assessments with documented remediation are the practical floor.
+PIPEDA names no specific control.
+Its safeguarding principle requires security appropriate to the sensitivity of the data, and breach reporting “as soon as feasible” under s.10.1 rather than on a 72-hour clock.
+The Office of the Privacy Commissioner has treated failure to remediate known vulnerabilities as a safeguarding failure when a breach follows.

 How do CISA KEV and CVSS work together?

-CVSS scores severity in the abstract; the CISA Known Exploited Vulnerabilities catalog flags CVEs being actively used by attackers right now.
-A CVSS 7 in KEV beats a CVSS 9 not in KEV for triage.
-Canadian SMBs should treat any KEV-listed finding on an in-scope asset as a 72-hour SLA item regardless of base score.
+CVSS scores severity in the abstract.
+The CISA Known Exploited Vulnerabilities catalog flags CVEs being actively used by attackers right now.
+A CVSS 7 listed in KEV beats a CVSS 9 that is not, for triage purposes.
+Treat any KEV-listed finding on an in-scope asset as a 72-hour SLA item.

 How long does a network vulnerability assessment take?

-For a typical Canadian SMB (50 to 250 endpoints, single site, one cloud tenant), a full first-cycle assessment runs three to five business days end-to-end: one day scope and discovery, one to two days scanning, one day validation and scoring, one day reporting.
-Subsequent quarterly cycles compress to two to three days as the asset inventory stabilizes.
+For a typical Canadian SMB of 50 to 250 endpoints on a single site with 1 cloud tenant, a full first cycle runs 3 to 5 business days: 1 day scope and discovery, 1 to 2 days scanning, 1 day validation and scoring, 1 day reporting.
+Quarterly cycles compress to 2 or 3 days once the asset inventory stabilizes.

 Can vulnerability scanning break production systems?

-Default scan profiles in Nessus, Qualys, and InsightVM are tuned to be safe on production.
-Fragile OT, medical devices, and very old appliances can still react badly.
-The scope document should list exclusions and a slower scan profile for sensitive segments.
-Run aggressive checks only in pre-production or with explicit approval.
+Default scan profiles from the major vendors are tuned to be safe on production.
+Fragile operational technology, medical devices, and appliances over 10 years old can still react badly.
+The scope document should list exclusions and a slower profile for sensitive segments.
+Run aggressive checks only in pre-production or with explicit written approval.

 Related Resources

-Fusion Computing is a Canadian-owned managed IT and cybersecurity provider serving businesses with 10 to 150 employees since 2012.
+Fusion Computing is a Canadian-owned managed IT and cybersecurity provider serving businesses with 15 to 200+ users since 2012.
 CISSP-led security leadership, CIS Controls v8.1 alignment, and a 93% first-contact resolution rate on the help desk.